 The Board recognised the importance of maintaining a clear, timely and effective communication with the Shareholders and investors of the Company.
 The Board also recognised that effective communication with the Company's investors is critical in establishing investor confidence and to attract new investors.
-Therefore, the Group is committed to maintaining a high degree of transparency to ensure the Shareholders and the investors of the Company will receive accurate, clear, comprehensive and timely information of the Group through the publication of annual reports, interim reports, announcements and circulars.
+Therefore, the Shareholders' Communication Policy of the Company is committed to maintaining a high degree of transparency to ensure the Shareholders and the investors of the Company will receive accurate, clear, comprehensive and timely information of the Group through the publication of annual reports, interim reports, announcements and circulars.
 The Company also publishes all corporate communications on the website of the Company.